ShZil/network-utilities/Scanner/README.md

 but only that of Device Profile, not for example General Information.
 I've tried to understand why using a breakpoint and analysis of the variables, but I found nothing out of the ordinary.
+Also, not entering an address causes a crash.
 Instead, I'll start separating the code into files, which will make navigation easier.